longnan/docker-stack-this/rolling-update-demo/README.md

 work in progress 2018-05-28_22h32

-This monorepo is a ‘fork’ of traefik_stack5.
-Make sure to understand what it does as I won’t re-explain it here.
+This mono repo is based on `traefik_stack5`.
+Please make sure to understand what it does as I won’t re-explain what it does here.

 ## Start here
 1. Go to http://labs.play-with-docker.com/